Ankita-K-K/devTinder-web/README.md

 - not allowed to access outher routes without login
 - redirect to login till the token is present
 - logout, profile page
+- get feed and add feed in the store
+- build the user card on feed